SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Yes, there's a strong case for relative exponential estimates over absolute estimates.
 Do you really need a vast array of [Fibonacci numbers](/cult-of-fibonacci)?
 You're doing this because someone told you Fibonacci numbers have magical powers?

 People who know binary find [T-shirt sizes with simple powers of two](https://scrumtrainingseries.com/BacklogRefinementMeeting/) to be sufficient.
-And if you're using more than a few choices, you're probably just creating the pretense of precision.
+Other teams are fine with even less: *small* or *let's slice it until it is small*.
+If you're using more than a few choices, you're probably just creating the pretense of precision.

 ### Effort estimates and Sprint Planning